KNEIP/activity_maps/README.md

 ![Activity Maps screenshot](doc/activity_maps_screenshot.png)

+# Technology stack

+This project use [Meteor](http://www.meteor.com/) with [Meteorite](https://github.com/oortcloud/meteorite).
+The SVG map is done using [DataMaps](http://datamaps.github.io/).
+The API is done with [meteor-collectionapi](https://github.com/crazytoad/meteor-collectionapi).
+The map is updated on activity insert thanks to [meteor-collection-hooks](https://github.com/matb33/meteor-collection-hooks).

 # Make it runs

 You have to install meteor and meteorite first, then clone this repository and execute meteor: